 After Buffy has sex with Angel, he changes (into his Super-Powered Evil Side, Angelus), acting like a completely different person.
 It's treated like he's some Jerk Ass who stopped pretending to be nice to a girl once he used her for sex, and when her mother finds out about it, that's exactly what she believes happened.

 In "Anne" when Buffy tells Lily her boyfriend Rickie is dead, she mentions that it seemed like something "sucked the life out of him", that it was probably something in his blood, and that something like that could happen to anyone, even "good" people.
-The scene right before this shows an HIV poster.
+The scene right before this shows an HIV poster in the background.

 In The Vampire Diaries While Alaric is training Elena on how to kill a vampire after she is attacked and almost killed by a compelled Stefan, he mentions that her reason for this is because "Stefan hurt you, and you don't ever want that to happen again".
 This as well as a few other mentions of vampires "taking what they want without regard to anyone else" and "finding a reason to get out of bed in the morning" seems to compare his actions more to rape than a bite.